School of Medicine

 Gregory W. Albers, MD

 The Coyote Foundation Professor and Professor, by courtesy, of Neurosurgery at the Stanford University Medical Center

 Current Research and Scholarly Interests Our group's research focus is the acute treatment and prevention of cerebrovascular disorders.
 Our primary interest is the use of advanced imaging techniques to expand the treatment window for ischemic stroke.
 We are also conducting clinical studies of both neuroprotective and thrombolytic strategies for the treatment of acute stroke and investigating new antithrombotic strategies for stroke prevention.

 Clinical Associate Professor, Psychiatry and Behavioral Sciences

 Bio Dr. Bhati is a board certified neuropsychiatrist with expertise in psychiatric diagnosis, psychopharmacology, and neuromodulation.
 He completed postdoctoral research studying transcranial magnetic stimulation (TMS) evoked potentials in schizophrenia and was a principle investigator for the DSM-5 academic field trials.
 His research experience included roles as an investigator in the first controlled clinical trials of deep brain stimulation and low field synchronized TMS for treatment of depression.
-His current interests include studying TMS-evoked potentials as biomarkers for neuropsychiatric disorders, augmented-reality TMS, closed-loop responsive neurostimulation for treatment of impulse and fear-related disorders, neurophysiological responses to virtual reality, and magnetic resonance guided focused ultrasound for treatment-resistant obsessive compulsive disorder and depression.
+His current interests include studying TMS-evoked potentials as biomarkers for neuropsychiatric disorders, augmented-reality TMS, closed-loop responsive neurostimulation for treatment of impulse and fear-related disorders, and magnetic resonance guided focused ultrasound for treatment-resistant obsessive compulsive disorder and depression.

 Nikolas Blevins, MD